 Tenisha’s event on Saturday “revolves around girls of color” with the intentions of offering “individuality in feeling comfortable.”

 Although both of Garner’s events have the same goals, the brunch is expanded out far more than princesses.
 The $6 ticket includes brunch, make-up, nail polish, a catwalk for the girls to show off their individuality, and more.
+Read Glitterbels nail tips to apply nail polish like a pro.
 Delta and AKA sorors in attendance will provide examples for children of color to believe that they can be doctors, lawyers, and dominate in other job fields where they aren’t well represented.

 This event’s only dress code is to dress in what expresses who you are.
 Garner states “Whatever makes your child feel confident” is the only dress code, Garner says.